Jenatko/VariYO/README.md

 * E-paper driving circuitry
 * 5-way joystick button (as I hate some non-intuitive button interface and it can be used even in not superthick gloves)

-and externally connected:
+and connected:
 * Piezo buzzer
 * 200x200 1.54'' e-paper display (updated twice a second)
 * Li-po battery (I am using 1200mAh, giving around 24h battery life with GPS and roughly 40h without)

-###PCB
+### PCB
 As I have access to Altium designer at work, it's done in it so to modify with any free software would require some export.
 But gerber data for manufacturing are available as well, design is in compliance with JLCPCB design rules.
 Board is two layer, 50*70mm.

-###Components
+### Components
 Components were chosen to be as much hand-solderable as possible.
 However there are limited options for such devices, so some not so simple packages are there as well

-* one 0.4mm pitch DFN package with exposed pad
+* One 0.4mm pitch DFN package with exposed pad
-* multiple 0.5mm pitch QFN packages
+* Multiple 0.5mm pitch QFN packages

-So hot air soldering is probably must.
+So hot air soldering is probably a must.

 ### Enclosure
 Enclosure is designed to be 3d-printable and consists of two parts.
 STL file in repo.
 There is silicon rubber cap for the 5-way button which might be harder to DIY, I casted it in a mould made on lathe, but 3d printing it might be possible.